PTEB: Towards Robust Text Embedding Evaluation via Stochastic Paraphrasing at Evaluation Time with LLMs: Method

 \textbf{3.
-Embedding Model Evaluation on PTEB.} Finally, we employ the selected paraphraser to rephrase MTEB datasets at eval-time generating a dynamic benchmark.
-This allows us to evaluate various embedding models on the paraphrases and compare their scores on the original MTEB datasets.
-(For non-STS tasks, we use the datasets and metrics listed in \autoref{sec:app_non_sts_dataset}.)
+Embedding Model Evaluation on PTEB.} Finally, we apply the selected paraphraser to rephrase MTEB datasets at eval-time generating a dynamic benchmark.
+This allows us to evaluate various embedding models on the paraphrases and compare their scores with the original MTEB datasets.
+For details on all datasets incl. the metrics used see \autoref{tab:pteb_datasets} in \autoref{sec:app_datasets}.
+We run PTEB using $n=6$ different paraphrasing seeds since single‐run estimates can be unreliable~\citep{Reimers2017_ReportingScoreDistributions,Reimers2018,Dror2019}.

+Given that steps 1 and 2 of our method rely on English datasets, we validate a subset of the paraphrases generated by the selected paraphrase model for non-English datasets using human raters.
+For selected languages, we randomly select 50 sentence pairs each and collect 2 human ratings per pair.
+We established an a priori acceptability threshold of $\geq 3.00$ for the mean human similarity ratings (scale: 0 to 5).
+See \autoref{sec:app_human_eval} for further details.